marcel-drzal/marcel-drzal/README.md

 - 👋 Hi, I’m @marcel-drzal
-- 👀 I’m interested in iObroker, Raspberry, Nuc, Tasmota and KNX.
+- 👀 I’m interested in HomeAssistant, iObroker, Raspberry, Nuc, Tasmota and KNX.
 - 🌱 I’m currently learning Netwerk and House automation.
 - 💞️ I’m looking to collaborate on all the topics over on.
 - 📫 How to reach me marcel.drzal@me.com